richbai90/image_segmenter/README.md

 - add support for other image formats
 - add support for other image processing techniques
 - add support for other annotation formats

+# Special Thanks
+A special thanks to **Kukil**, the author of [this guide](https://learnopencv.com/automated-image-annotation-tool-using-opencv-python/) from which these methods were generated